-5.3 Comparing GS, BGS, and BF
+6.3 Comparing GS, BGS, and BF

 We compare three different scheduling strategies, with a total of seven configurations.
 They all use FCFS as the prioritization policy.
 The first strategy is a space-sharing policy that uses backfilling to enhance the performance parameters.
 We identify this strategy as BF.
 We also use three variations of the gang-scheduling strategy, with multiprogramming levels 2, 3, and 5.
 These configurations are identified by GS-2, GS-3, GS-5, respectively.
 Finally, we consider three configurations of the backfilling gang-scheduling strategy.
 That is, backfilling is applied to each virtual machine created by gang-scheduling.
-These are referred to as BGS-2, BGS-3. and BGS-5, for multiprogramming level 2, 3, and 5.
+These are referred to as BGS-2, BGS-3, and BGS-5, for MPL 2, 3, and 5.
 The results presented here are based on the $\Phi$ -model, with $\Phi = 0.2$ .

 We use the performance parameters described in Section 2.3, namely (i) average slow down, (ii) average wait time, and (iii) average loss of capacity, to compare the strategies.
+For slow down and wait time we additionally compare the standard deviation for these parameters.
+The standard deviation serves as a measure of fairness: smaller standard deviations indicate that more jobs operate closer to the average and therefore closer to each other.

-Figure 9 shows the average job slow down for all our seven configurations.
-Each plot ((a), (b), (c), and (d)) is for a different value of context switch overhead as a fraction of time slice.
-The time slice is 200 seconds.
-If we look only at the case of zero context switch overhead, we observe that regular gang scheduling (GS strategies) results in very high slow downs, even at low or moderate (less than $\rho = 0.75$ ) utilizations.
+Figures 15 and 16 show the average and standard deviation of job slow down for all our seven configurations.
+Each plot ((a), (b), (c), and (d)) is for a different value of context switch overhead.
+We observe that regular gang scheduling (GS strategies) results in very high slow downs, even at low or moderate (less than $\rho = 0.75$ ) utilizations.
 BF always performs better than GS-2 and GS-3.
 It also performs better than GS-5 when utilization is greater than 0.65.
+Equally, the standard deviation of slow down in Figure 16 reveals that BF provides better fairness to the users.
 The combined approach (BGS) is always better than its individual components (BF and GS with corresponding multiprogramming level).
 The improvement in average slow down is monotonic with the multiprogramming level.
 This observation also applies most of the time for the standard deviation.
-Given a highest tolerable slow down, BGS allows the system to be driven to much higher utilizations.
+Given a highest tolerable slow down, BGS allows the system to be driven to much higher utilizations, while preserving good fairness characteristics.
 We want to emphasize that significant improvements can be achieved even with the low multiprogramming level of 2.
 For instance, if we choose a maximum acceptable slow down of 20, the resulting maximum utilization is $\rho = 0.67$ for GS-5, $\rho = 0.76$ for BF and $\rho = 0.82$ for BGS-2.
 That last result represents an improvement of 20% over GS-5 with a much smaller multiprogramming level.
 With BGS-5, we can drive utilization as high as $\rho = 0.87$ .